Tammy Hembrow Spills Out Of Tiny White Bikini Top While Rocking Insanely Short Tie-Dye Shorts

 “Need those shorts,” one fan raved with a series of heart-eye emoji.

-“I Love You baby,” another gushed with a series of heart emoji.
+“I Love You baby,” a third admirer gushed, adding a series of heart emoji.

 Just last week, The Inquisitr shared that Hembrow rocked another tiny bikini as she posed at the beach with her two kiddos.
-In the hot but sweet photo, the social media star sat in profile and her amazing body was on full display in a tiny orange string bikini that barely even covered her body, showing off her toned legs and taut tummy.
+In the hot but sweet photo, the social media star sat in profile, allowing her to fully display her amazing body in a tiny orange string bikini.
+The outfit barely even covered her body, showing off her toned legs and taut tummy.

 Like most of her photos do, this one earned her a ton of attention with over 350,000 likes and 1,400-plus comments.